Antonnet Botha is a Senior Training & Events Development Coordinator at WES. Part of her immigration journey involved coping with depression.

-You probably already know how to use social media and video calls, so here’s what I would like to share with you as a tip: You need to make time to use these apps and connect with friends and family back home.
+You probably already know how to use social media and make video calls.
+But here’s one more tip: You need to make time to use these apps and connect with friends and family back home.
 Set aside an hour or two a day to make these calls.
 That might sound like a lot, but you should talk to people back home as much as you need to, until you feel less lonely in your new life.

 Feeling disconnected from your new culture is hard, but it is harder to simultaneously feel like you are now disconnected from the life you used to lead.
 The good thing is, that does not need to happen.

 It helps to plan these in advance for two reasons: One, it helps to make sure everyone is free when you are in different time zones.
 Two, it gives you something to look forward to when you are feeling down.

 There are also a few less obvious ways to stay connected to home: music, books, shows, and movies.
 For me, listening to music from back home and watching movies in Afrikaans (my home language) was one way that I felt like I was staying in touch with my roots.
 It truly made my spirits soar.

 With all the different streaming sites now available, you will find at least one that will have movies, series, and music from your home country.
 Make sure you get access to these platforms; I can assure you it will help close the gaps in those times when you are not able to hop on a call with friends or family.